El Centro de Estudios Judíos Torat Emet: History

 El Centro was founded in January 2000 in the Bronx, NY by Rabbi Rigoberto Emmanuel “Manny" Viñas who continues to be its Executive Director and primary leader.
 It is based out of Yonkers, NY, and has outreach centers in Miami, Puerto Rico, the Dominican Republic, Honduras, Spain, and Mexico.
 Students participate in events from 15 different countries.
-Rabbi Viñas' Facebook has over 23,000 followers as of January 2025.
-The center also has a YouTube channel as Rabbi Vinas’ name, Rabino Rigoberto Manny Viñas, with 17.3K subscribers and 588 videos (as of January 2025).
-The channel has hundreds of hours of classes in Spanish that feature Jewish theology, Jewish law (halacha), application of the minhagim of the Spanish-speaking Sephardim, history, and Zionism among many other topics.
-He’s also written a total of 12 articles for The Times of Israel before, including having written a featured post in 2014.
+Rabbi Viñas' Facebook has over 23,000 followers.
+The center also has a YouTube channel, amassing 17.3K subscribers.
+The channel has hundreds of hours of classes in Spanish that feature Jewish theology, halacha, application of the minhagim of the Spanish-speaking Sephardim, history, and Zionism among many other topics.
+He’s also written a total of 12 articles for The Times of Israel before, including a featured article in 2014.

 The center began its operations at the Hebrew Institute of Riverdale in the Bronx and received a grant from UJA Federation's COJIR.
 It then later moved its base of operations to the Yonkers-based Lincoln Park Jewish Center until 2017.
 The weekly classes and events are no longer held at that location.
 Rabbi Viñas is also no longer affiliated with the Lincoln Park Jewish Center.
 El Centro continues having monthly events and holiday celebrations in Yonkers, NY, as an independent 501(c)3 religious organization.
-Its weekly classes are held in various centers throughout the world and broadcast via Facebook on Rabbi Viñas' popular page listed in the Tora Tropical section below.
+Its weekly classes are held in various centers throughout the world and broadcast through Facebook on Rabbi Viñas' page.

-The center has opened a synagogue and Bet Midrash based in Miami, Florida, led by Rabbi Benjamin Viñas, Rabbi Manny's brother.
+The center has opened a synagogue and bet midrash based in Miami, Florida, led by Rabbi Benjamin Viñas, Rabbi Manny's brother.
 Rabbi Manny Viñas has continued this period of growth for the organization by launching centers in Latin American countries in an effort to strengthen the communities of anusim, who seek to return to Judaism and have a local community to call their own.
 This has garnered grassroots support throughout the Americas.
 During one such visit in June 2018 to the Dominican Republic at a lecture that attracted hundreds of followers, Rabbi Viñas was proclaimed by the leadership of the Sephardic community as "the Father of the Anusim" for his love and dedication to the return of the anusim to the ways of the ancestors and his relentless pursuit of education that will restore the anusim to Sephardic practice.